Black History Month

 Black History Month serves as both a celebration and a powerful reminder that Black history is American history, Black culture is American culture, and Black stories are essential to our continued journey towards a better society, and to understanding ourselves and to growing stronger as a community.

-At the Feb.
-6 City Council meeting, Mayor Mary Lou Pauly will issue a proclamation that February is Black History Month in the City of Issaquah.
+Mayor Mary Lou Pauly issued a proclamation at the Feb.
+6 City Council meeting stating that February is Black History Month in the City of Issaquah.

-To honor Black History Month, join the City of Issaquah at the Issaquah Depot Museum on Feb.
-10 for a screening of the documentary A Ballerina’s Tale (2015) directed by Nelson George.
+- Join the City of Issaquah at the Issaquah Depot Museum for a screening of the documentary A Ballerina’s Tale (2015) directed by Nelson George.
 Following the documentary, participate in a community conversation on representation of Black/African American men and women in various fields, especially corporate settings and government.
 Tickets are free but due to the limited number of seats, registration is required.
 Rated G.

 - The King County Library System has curated a list of books celebrate African American history, culture and explore contemporary issues.